chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/example-idps/okta/index.md

 * **Client Secret**: Find this on the **General** Tab under **Client Credentials** ** **Issuer URL**: This is found under the **Sign on** tab in the **OpenID Connect ID Token** section

-Next, log in to Chaingaurd with `chainctl`, using a social provider like Google, Github, or Gitlab to bootstrap your account.
+Next, log in to Chaingaurd with `chainctl`, using an OIDC provider like Google, Github, or GitLab to bootstrap your account.

 ```sh
 chainctl auth login
 ```

-Note that this bootstrap account can be used as a ["break glass" account](/chainguard/chainguard-enforce/authentication/custom-idps/#break-glass-accounts) (that is, a backup account you can use to log in if you ever lose access to your primary account).
+Note that this bootstrap account can be used as a [backup account](/chainguard/chainguard-enforce/authentication/custom-idps/#backup-accounts) (that is, a backup account you can use to log in if you ever lose access to your primary account).
 However, if you prefer to remove this rolebinding after configuring the custom IDP, you may also do so.

 Lastly, create a new identity provider using the Okta application details you noted previously.